openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

             bug 163707](http://bugs.kde.org/163707) which prevented KDE from restoring the resolution set in systemsettings on login.
 This is especially important to openSUSE users since sax2 is gone and display settings moved into the desktop environment.
-Plasma seems to become more stable with every release â€“ in fact I did not have any major issues with it since ages and bug fixing is pretty fast as well.
+Plasma seems to become more stable with every release – in fact I did not have any major issues with it since ages and bug fixing is pretty fast as well.
 Dolphin does also not suffer from buggy dbus packages anymore and with the latest strigi packages I do not encounter any crashes on close or when hovering certain files which did crash dolphin before.
 Thanks to remur_030 who helped